Coconut milk is an incredibly versatile cooking and baking ingredient which can add creaminess and sweetness to a dish without dairy.

 How is Coconut Milk Made?

 Thicker coconut milk is most often used in culinary applications – many soup and sauce recipes require coconut milk in the base, as do plenty of delicious desserts.
-Coconut milk can also be used as a non-dairy cream substitute in cooking and baking.
-Thicker coconut milk is very high in fat, and almost always packaged in cans.
+It’s very high in fat, and almost always packaged in cans.

 Can Coconut Milk Go Bad?